Six Battery Road

 At its completion, it was the largest building for the Standard Chartered Bank worldwide and also represented the largest single investment by a British company.
 The building is on a 999-year leasehold.

 History

-Six Battery Road was designed by P & T Architects & Engineers Ltd and RSP Architects Planners & Engineers Private Limited, and was completed in 1984.
-Other firms involved in the development included CapitaLand Commercial Limited, Clover Properties Private Limited, Hazama Gumi, CapitaLand Limited, Lighting Design Partnership, Meinhardt (Singapore) Private Limited, and Sidley Austin Brown & Wood LLP.
+Six Battery Road, completed in 1984, was designed by P&T Architects & Engineers Ltd. and RSP Architects Planners & Engineers(Pte) Ltd. The development involved several firms, including CapitaLand Commercial Limited, Clover Properties Private Limited, Hazama Gumi, CapitaLand Limited, Lighting Design Partnership, Meinhardt (Singapore) Private Limited, and Sidley Austin Brown & Wood LLP.

-The building was officially opened on 24 October 1984 by Lord Barber, then chairman of the Standard Chartered Bank Group as the anchor tenant.
-The building's 1st, 20th, 21st, 43rd, and 44th floors underwent a renovation, which was completed in March 2002.
+The building was inaugurated on 24 October 1984 by Lord Barber, then chairman of the Standard Chartered Bank Group, which served as the anchor tenant.
+Subsequently, the 1st, 20th, 21st, 43rd, and 44th floors underwent renovation, completed in March 2002."

 Architecture

 Six Battery Road has a baltic brown granite exterior and is mainly made out of concrete.
 Despite the building being a British investment, it was feng-shui (Chinese geomancy) tested.
 Even the opening date was chosen as it was a propitious day according to the Chinese Almanac.